 Everyone is at risk of breast cancer, while some are at a higher risk than others.
 Below are the known risk factors for breast cancer:

 Increasing age (50 years or older) Family history of breast cancer Genetic syndromes including BRCA1 and BRCA2 History of high risk breast lesions Early-onset of menstruation Late menopause Having had fewer or no children Pregnancy after age 30 Being on estrogen-only hormone replacement therapy

-When diagnosed, the path through breast cancer care is different for everyone.
-SKH has a multidisciplinary team of experienced breast care specialists dedicated to fulfilling our patients’ unique needs, including breast surgeons, radiologists, medical and radiation oncologists, plastics and reconstructive surgeons, specialist breast care nurses, occupational and physiotherapists.
-We have a comprehensive and tailored clinical care, all for you.
+The path through breast cancer care is different for everyone.
+SKH has assembled a team of experienced breast care multidisciplinary team dedicated to fulfilling our patients’ unique needs, including breast surgeons, radiologists, medical and radiation oncologists, plastics and reconstructive surgeons, specialist breast care nurses, occupational and physiotherapists.
+The team goes the extra mile to ensure that all conditions are accurately diagnosed and managed for a more precise treatment strategy.
+Comprehensive and tailored clinical care.
+All for you.